Phone: 352-671-6035 ext 56224

 Degrees and Certifications:

 Certifications: 5-9 Math, LA, SS, Science, Degrees and Certifications: Bachelor of Science - Behavior Specialist Bachelor of Arts - Education 8th grade Activities Committee 8th grade Dance Sun Shine Committee

 I am so excited for us this year!
 T Why do I teach in this unigue area, here is the reason, I asked my students today why they liked having me as their teacher and one said, “Because when no one else loves us, you still do.”
 What do you say after that statement?
 I may not have all the answers when questions arise, but what matters most in the eyes of my students is the fact that I will love, nurture and – hopefully – along the way, educate them.
 I truly believe when a child is accepted for who they are and learn to love themselves, they will let down their walls and want to learn.

 For pretty much all of my growing-up years, I was told I wouldn’t amount to much, so why try?
 No child should hear that.
 However, I had a 6th grade teacher tell me that she believed that I could change the world if I wanted to, so I held onto that and made it my mission to do just that.
 That became my adventure.

 I started with my children.
 From the time my first born came into this world, to the students who are in my classroom today, I have tried to make sure that they will be or are successful.
 I home-schooled my three children until they entered high school.
-Yes, home-school gets a bad rap, but my oldest is a Golden Apple recipient and taught in the IB program is now the IB program coordinator at Vanguard High, the youngest has moved to a new possition with Best Buy coporation, traveling all over the United States teaching new management in the Magnolia Centers and my middle daughter is a mother of five, and she, too, home-schools three of her children and all three received an all-expense paid scholarship to college.
+Yes, home-school gets a bad rap, but my oldest is a Golden Apple recipient and taught in the IB program is now the IB program coordinator at Vanguard High, the youngest has moved to a new possition with Best Buy coporation, traveling all over the United States teaching new management in the Magnolia Centers and my middle daughter is a mother of five, and she, too, home-schools all five of her children and all three received an all-expense paid scholarship to college.